Henry Bernet: Professional career

 In July 2024, he made his ATP Challenger Tour debut with a wildcard into the main draw of the Zug Open.
 He upset Juan Pablo Varillas the second round, making him the first player born in 2007 or later to reach the quarterfinals of a Challenger tournament.
 Later that year, he made his ATP Tour doubles debut as a wildcard into the doubles main draw of the Swiss Indoors with compatriot Jérôme Kym.
 They defeated Alejandro Tabilo and Nicolás Jarry in the first round.
 In singles, he reached the second round of the qualifying competition as a wildcard with a win over Fabio Fognini, but lost to Kym in the second round.

-In early 2025, he ended his coaching relationship with Kai Stentenbach and hired Sven Swinnen as his coach.
+In early 2025, Bernet ended his coaching relationship with Kai Stentenbach and hired Sven Swinnen as his coach.
 Severin Lüthi also works with him in an advisory capacity.
 Later that year, ranked No. 481, he made his ATP Tour singles debut with a wildcard into the main draw of the Swiss Indoors in Basel, but lost in the first round to Jakub Menšík.

+2026: First major qualifying

+In January 2026, Bernet received a wildcard into the qualifying competition of the Australian Open, but lost in the first round to Pablo Llamas Ruiz.